Human, Social and Political Sciences

 If you want to study politics and international relations, social anthropology or sociology at Cambridge, this is the course for you.
 It offers several popular subject combinations as well as the opportunity to specialise in one subject area.

 We typically admit six or eight undergraduates per year.

 HSPS is a flexible course that gives you the opportunity to pursue a range of social science subjects in the first year, and then specialise in those areas that interest you the most in your second and third years.

-Typical offers for HSPS require A*AA at A level, or 41-42 points, with 776 at Higher Level in IB.
-However, no specific A level or IB High Level subjects are required in order to study Human, Social and Political Sciences.
+No specific A level or IB High Level subjects are required in order to study Human, Social and Political Sciences.
 The multi-disciplinary nature of the course means that it attracts diverse students from a range of backgrounds.
-What is most important, and what is looked for at interview, is a keen curiosity about the world's social, political and cultural issues as experienced now or in the past, and an ability to think both critically and creatively.

 Applicants are required to sit the HSPS admissions written assessment, prior to being invited to interview.
 More information can be found on the University website.